-What I like about SharePoint is that sometimes it fills like a Swiss Army Knife.
+What I like about SharePoint is that sometimes it feels like a Swiss Army Knife.
 It can do it all; you just need to configure it properly.
 One of the common requests I have been getting over the years from clients and my loyal blog followers was the requirement to use SharePoint as CRM (Customer Relationship Management) software.
 I will be upfront; if you are looking for sophisticated functionality, workflows, etc., you will be better off using a third-party CRM.
 However, if you just want to store and organize basic information on your contacts, clients (customers), and deals/opportunities, you can use SharePoint, with a bit of configuration.
 So below, I would like to outline the steps on how to properly set up a CRM in SharePoint Online by using just the out-of-the-box features.

 Step 1: Understand the limitations